-It will also tell you about readability so that you can improve the language and formatting.
+It will also tell you about readability to improve the language and formatting.

 3 – WPForms

 Every website needs a good form plugin.
-With a form plugin, you can easily add contact forms, lead forms, and other vital forms to your pages.
+A form plugin can easily add contact forms, lead forms, and other vital forms to your pages.

-WPForms is very user-friendly and makes it simple to create the forms that you want.
+WPForms is very user-friendly and makes creating the forms you want simple.
 It has a drag-and-drop interface, so you can move things around to create a form.

-There are lots of different fields that you can add to your form, from basic single-line text and checkboxes to phone number and website URL fields.
+You can add many different fields to your form, from basic single-line text and checkboxes to phone number and website URL fields.

 Once you have created a form, putting it on your website is easy too.
-You need to click the embed button, and it will give you a shortcode that you can paste into the page where you want to put your form.
+You need to click the embed button, which will give you a shortcode that you can paste into the page where you want to put your form.

 You can also make some changes to style your form so that it fits in with the look of your site.

-The forms are responsive, which means that they will look good on mobile devices and desktop and laptop computers.
+The forms are responsive and will look good on mobile devices and desktop and laptop computers.

 4 – Akismet Anti-Spam

 Spam is difficult to avoid.
-Once your website is up and running, and blog posts are available, you're likely to start getting spam comments on your posts.
+Once your website is up and running, and blog posts are available, you will likely start getting spam comments on your posts.

-You don't want to have to go through and delete them manually, and you also don't want them to show up on your site.
-It certainly won't look very professional.
+You don’t want to go through and delete them manually and don’t want them to show up on your site.
+It certainly won’t look very professional.

 Akismet is pretty easy to use.

-Once you've downloaded it, click the button to get an API key.
-Paste the key into the correct box, then tell the plugin where you want spam comments to go (in the spam folder for review or discarded right away).
+Once you’ve downloaded it, click it to get an API key.
+Paste the key into the correct box, then tell the plugin where you want spam comments to go (in the spam folder for review or discarded immediately).

-If you want even more security features, you can upgrade to a paid plan and protect your site even further.
+If you want even more security features, you can upgrade to a paid plan, and further protect your site.
 However, the free version will do plenty for your site, ensuring you provide a great experience to your users.

 5 – Beaver Builder